|Course Length:||3 Years Full-Time, 6 Years Part-Time|

 |Location:||Edge Hill University|

-- Discover a range of media, music and sound production techniques and develop expertise for a career in the music and media-related industries;
+- Discover a range of media, music and sound production techniques;

 Music, sound creation and performance is enjoyed and pursued in a number of forms, from DJ work and musical performance to the mixing and composition of music and sound using electronic and digital technology.
 This degree is aimed at music and sound enthusiasts as well as conventionally trained musicians.
-You will develop a range of practical production skills in sound design and music production and also explore the social and theoretical context of music production and consumption.
+You will develop a range of practical production skills in sound design, music production and moving image production (camera work and editing).
+In addition, you will examine the social and theoretical context of music production and consumption and enhance your awareness of media theory.
+An optional module also enables you to explore the production of music videos.
 No formal music training is required, but an enthusiasm for music in all forms is essential.

 My three years at Edge Hill University have allowed me to develop a real understanding of my subject and equipped me with the skills I need for my future career.